eureka7mt/mxnet-dsod/README.md

 # mxnet-dsod
 Under development.This is re-implementations of [DSOD and grp-DSOD](https://github.com/szq0214/DSOD),which train object detector from scratch.
-More information from [DSOD: Learning Deeply Supervised Object Detectors from Scratch](https://arxiv.org/pdf/1708.01241.pdf) and [Learning Object Detectors from Scratch with Gated Recurrent Feature Pyramids](https://arxiv.org/pdf/1712.00886.pdf)
+More informations from [DSOD: Learning Deeply Supervised Object Detectors from Scratch](https://arxiv.org/pdf/1708.01241.pdf) and [Learning Object Detectors from Scratch with Gated Recurrent Feature Pyramids](https://arxiv.org/pdf/1712.00886.pdf)

 ## Prerequisites
 1. Python 3.6